kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 How many time have you been bitten up by timezone in PostgreSQL?

 I'm not sure about you but every time I work with timezone, I get f*cked by it.
-Every single time, I have to reread certain resources and google search again to make sure I am understanding the behavior of it correctly.
+Every single time, I have to reread [certain resources][7] and google search again to make sure I am understanding the behavior of it correctly.

 It's time for me to a put a stop on this now.
 Hence, I'm writing this post to